lmammino/loige.co/content/posts/2021-06-20_how-to-send-gzipped-requests-with-boto3/index.md

 )
 ```

-Note that I am also using `use_ssl=False` because my local endpoint supports only plan HTTP.
+Note that I am also using `use_ssl=False` because my local endpoint supports only plain HTTP.

 Ok at this point I used all my confidence in AWS and run this script...
-This is what i got in my debug web server:
+This is what I got in my debug web server:

 ![Boto3 does not use gzip compression by default](./boto3-no-gzip-by-default.png)

 As you can see from the picture above, `boto3` does not use gzip compression by default.

-Sad me... 😢 Time to rollup the sleeves and figure out how to gzip the request body manually!
+Sad me... 😢 Time to roll up the sleeves and figure out how to gzip the request body manually!

 ## The `boto3` events system